tlaplus/vscode-tlaplus/README.md

 ====
 ```

 Add some simple logic to it.
-For instance, let's make it check that squares of numbers from 1 to 10 are less than 100:
+For instance, let's make it check that squares of numbers from 1 to 10 do not exceed 100:

 ```tla
 ---- MODULE squares ----